Goshavank: Complex

 Goshavank does not have outer walls, and is surrounded by village homes.
 All of the buildings are attached to each other except for S. Hripsime Chapel, which is located on the opposite hillside and within view.

 Numerous religious and monumental civil buildings show that in the twelfth to thirteenth centuries the monastery was full of life.

 The churches are decorated in accordance with the traditions of the time.
 As a rule, the door portals and windows are framed in rectangular or arched platbands some of which are profiled.
 The façade niches have multifoil or scalloped tops like those of the niches of the main church at Geghard.
 The unusual and artistically framed sun dial on the southern façade is an eye-catching decorative element.

 S. Astvatsatsin

 The main churches belong to the types widespread in the tenth to the thirteenth centuries; the domed tall or the cross-winged domed building with four annexes in the corners of the central crossing.
+S. Astvatsatsin church was built during the years 1191–1196.